kubeedge/kubeedge/docs/proposals/csi.md

 * External-Attacher: list watch the Kubernetes API Resource `VolumeAttachment` and send messages to edge to issue actions including `Controller Publish Volume` and `Controller Unpublish Volume` at edge.
    The users can reuse the [external-attacher](https://github.com/kubernetes-csi/external-attacher) from Kubernetes-CSI community.
-* CSI Driver for CloudHub: this is more like CSI Driver proxy, and it implements all of the `Identity` and `Controller` interfaces.
+* CSI Driver from KubeEdge: this is more like CSI Driver proxy, and it implements all of the `Identity` and `Controller` interfaces.
   It connects with CloudHub by UNIX Domain Sockets (UDS) and sends messages to edge.
-  Actually all of the actions about the Volume Lifecycle are executed in the CSI Drviers at edge.
+  Actually all of the actions about the Volume Lifecycle are executed in the CSI Driver from Vendor at edge.
+* UDS Server: provide the communication channel between KubeEdge and CSI Driver from KubeEdge.
+  It is hosted in the KubeEdge CloudHub, but it is only used to communicate with CSI Driver from KubeEdge on cloud.
+  It is not used to communicate between cloud and edge.
+  It will receive messages from CSI Driver and send them to edge by the communication channel between CloudHub and EdgeHub such as websocket, quic and so forth, and then give a response to CSI Driver from KubeEdge.
 * Managers in Edge Controller: including PersistentVolume Manager, PersistentVolumeClaim Manager, VolumeAttachment Manager and so on.
-  These manager components will list watch the Kubernetes API Volume related Resources like PersistentVolume, PersistentVolumeClaim and VolumeAttachment, and sync these resources metadata to edge.
+  These manager components will poll the Kubernetes API Volume related Resources like PersistentVolume, PersistentVolumeClaim and VolumeAttachment, and sync these resources metadata to edge.
-* CSI Volume Plugin: issue actions including
-   `Create Volume` and `Delete Volume`,
+* CSI Volume Plugin(In-Tree): issue actions including `Create Volume` and `Delete Volume`,
    `Controller Publish Volume` and `Controller Unpublish Volume` `Node Stage Volume` and `Node Unstage Volume`, `Node Publish Volume` and `Node Unpublish Volume` at edge.
-* Node-Driver-Registrar: register the CSI Drivers into `Edged` by UNIX Domain Sockets (UDS).
+* Node-Driver-Registrar: register the CSI Driver from Vendor into `Edged` by UNIX Domain Sockets (UDS).
   The users can reuse the [node-driver-registrar](https://github.com/kubernetes-csi/node-driver-registrar) from Kubernetes-CSI community.
-* CSI Drivers: these drivers are chosen by the users and the KubeEdge team will not provide them.
+* CSI Driver from Vendor: these drivers are chosen by the users and the KubeEdge team will not provide them.

 ### Workflow